-September is definitely a time for a new beginning and there are art challenges to prove this point.
-For example, for those of us who like to draw faces, there is the 29 faces in September challenge by Ayala Art.
-It might seem easy to draw 29 faces but not so much when there are many scheduled end of season activities on the calendar including a one-week trip away from home, an upcoming race weekend, and the garden produce to put away for winter.
+September is definitely a time for a new beginning and there are online art challenges to prove this point.
+For example, for those of us who like to draw faces, there is the "29 faces in September" challenge by Ayala Art.
+It will be a challenge to find the time to draw 29 faces with a one-week trip away from home, an upcoming race weekend, and the garden produce to put away for winter.

-I quickly realized that if I hope to have a total of 29 faces by the end of September, I would have to simplify my drawings.
 For the girl in the first sketch above, I used black and white and three other coloured Prismacolor pencils.
-But I should tell you I am already falling behind.
-I destroyed some monstrosities that I just couldn't stand seeing in my sketchbook.
+But I am already falling behind.
+No surprise.

-Admittedly, it is a way to be motivated to draw faces regularly.
-I find it so interesting to see all the various techniques artists use to sketch and paint.
-And for those of us who like things in small packages, and here, I AM talking about art, there is "#alittleart" on Instagram.
-Art work must be within 2.5 inches (see?
-Very small!) in width but the height is undetermined.
+Admittedly, it is a way to remain motivated to draw faces regularly.
+I like seeing all the various techniques artists use to sketch and paint.
+And for those of us who like things in small packages, there is "#alittleart" on Instagram.
+Art work must be within 2.5 inches (see? very small!) in width while the height is undetermined.

-This girl with her dog is my one and only submission so far to the miniature art challenge.
+The girl with her dog, on the right, is my one and only submission so far to the miniature art challenge.
 She is my first mini canvas and my first acrylic portrait.